 International students are required to submit English proficiency exam scores that meet Gonzaga’s admission requirement.
 However, we offer a variety of options for fulfilling this requirement.
 See the International Freshman Application Checklist here.

-We recognize this difficult time will have a serious impact on the income for many.
+We recognize that family income can be impacted for various reasons.
 Gonzaga’s Financial Aid Office is available to help.
-Please complete the Special Conditions Appeal form and send it to Financial Aid at firstname.lastname@example.org.
+After acceptance and receiving a financial aid offer, please complete the Special Conditions Appeal form and send it to Financial Aid at firstname.lastname@example.org.
 You can learn more about the Special Conditions Appeal process here.
+Review this page to learn how to access your financial aid offer.

 University Response to COVID-19